Japan Earthquake 2011: Should the United States Help Based on Japan's Response to Hurricane Katrina?

 A friend indeed if there as well when we're in need...

-Many of the comments I have seen have focused on Japan's supposed lack of aid when Hurricane Katrina struck New Orleans and the Gulf Coast region of the United States in September 2005.
+Many of the comments I have seen have focused on Japan's supposed lack of aid when Hurricane Katrina struck New Orleans and the Gulf Coast region of the United States in September 2005 killing over 1800 people.
 But the reality is Japan was very generous in their aid for those struck by the catastrophic ruin of Katrina.
 Within days of the tragedy, individuals in Japan had donated $1.5 million and one Japanese businessman donated $1 million of his personal wealth to aid victims.
 The Japanese government donated $200,000 in cash to the American Red Cross plus an additional $800,000 in relief supplies such as blankets, medicine and generators.

 But these donations were just the beginning of Japan's reaching out to the Katrina victims.
 Japanese corporations donated over $12 million in the early days of the storms aftermath and the AEON Group, one of Japan's largest retailers spent the month following Katrina's landfall collecting donations at their more than 700 stores and also donated 1% of profits to the relief effort.
 The Japanese Red Cross partnered with Japan's leading television broadcaster, NHK-TV, got a national fundraising drive.
 Musicians and entertainers joined together for Hurricane Relief Japan to raise money at concerts and via artist websites.